IN2-Moist/2Take1-Moist-Script/README.md

 	tries to translate via the players IP Location in attempt to minimise false or bad translations when spelling is bad or using slang / abreviations.

 Log Translated Chat
-	Logs to CSV Output chat and translated chat.
+	Logs to CSV Output all Translated Game Chat, Non Translated Chat & Sent Translated Chat (Both Original and the Translation).

 	output Example:
 	26/10/22, 03:38:37, Tingyuxuan2021, 你们是哪里人, Where do you come from